MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-5.md

 ## Prerequisites

-This task has a dependency on **Step 1 Generate Manifest** and **Step 2 Build Service Worker** to download the necessary code to transform your web application into PWA.
+This task has a dependency on **Step 1 Generate Manifest** and **Step 2 Build Service Worker** to download the necessary code to transform your web application into a PWA.

 ## Publish PWA
- Once you have done the previous step 1 and step 2 of PWABuilder tool, go to the next step 3 to download the generated code for your web app.
+ Once you have done the previous step 1 and step 2 of PWABuilder tool, go to step 3 to download the generated code for your web app.

- The destination path of this files will be the scope of your project that you have define in the manifest before, in this case is the **wwwroot** because in our manifest we have specified the **./** root path.
+ The destination path of these files will be the scope of your project that you have defined previously in the manifest, in this case it's the **wwwroot** because in our manifest we have specified the **./** root path.

-> Remember: The scope member is a string that represents the navigation scope of this web application's application context.
+> Remember: The scope member is a string that represents the navigation scope of this web application's context.

 + Download the Web and Windows 10 code (you will use the Windows 10 downloaded files later).